-Trauma Counselling is a short term counselling process which deals with the negative effects of trauma.
-These negative effects include excessive negative emotions such as fear, helplessness or feeling like life is spiraling out of control.
-Other effects of trauma are difficulty sleeping and keeping emotions under control.
-These are only some of the effects of trauma, and not everyone who has experienced trauma will have these experiences.
+Trauma Counselling involves processing the negative effects of trauma.
+These negative effects can include the experience of fear, helplessness or feeling like life is spiraling out of control, difficulty sleeping and feeling like your emotions are overwhelming.
+These are only some possible effects of trauma and not everyone who has been through trauma will have these experiences.
 Nonetheless, if you or your loved one is distressed or displaying unusual behaviour after a traumatic event, trauma counselling will most likely be beneficial.

 Being a Victim

 Being a victim of violence often leaves one feeling powerless and out of control.
 The trauma counselling I offer guides people through a journey where they are able to reclaim control over their lives.